 Reflect on your own pains and gains within this process afterwards.
 What can you learn?
 What worked well?
 What didn’t work well?
 Why?

 Understanding customers & users in the Discover phase

 Investigating offerings of competitors in the Discover phase

 DIY activities produce a lot of insights.
 Take care that your team stays focused according to your scope.

 DIY activities should be done at half speed.
 Help your project team to slow down, capture insights and consciously experience each step.
 This may require to assign different roles to team members (acting vs. observing).

 Immersing in the world of customers and users can be a great team building activity.

 Help your team to document the results of your DIY activities in a visual way.
 Let them present their experienced customer journey step by step (e.g. photo story, video, flow chart) and highlight key learnings and moments of truth.
-See our Persona / Customer Card article to learn more about the visualization of qualitative field work.
+Have a look at our DIY Sample (see download above) or our Persona / Customer Card article to learn more about the visualization of qualitative field work.